All Episodes

 I would expect that the feds would have precedence here, that they would take the opportunity to move this case forward.

-Um if they're trying to say it's going to be parallel, that's fine, but there's a lot of people.
+If they're trying to say it's going to be parallel, that's fine, but there's a lot of yeah, the feds are more than likely going to push this thing through way fast in New York court.

 You don't necessarily want certain things to come out too early.